Azure-Terraform/terraform-azurerm-storage-account/README.md

 # Azure - Storage Account Module
-This module will create a new storage account associated with network security rule.
-Provide all the subnets (i.e. `authorized_subnets`) that required access to the storage account.
+This module will create a storage account associated with network security rule.

-Note that storage account name is randomly generated and tagged with
+Note that storage account name is not specified, a random name will be used.

-`sa-{resource_group_type}-{product_name}-{environment}-{location}`

 <!--- BEGIN_TF_DOCS --->
 ## Requirements